tidoust/web-features-standardization/README.md

 node main.mjs
 ```

 This will output markdown to the console that contains lists of features and specs that might be worth checking from a standardization angle.
+See a [first dump in issue #1](https://github.com/tidoust/web-features-standardization/issues/1).

 ## Restrictions